PO Box 105

 June’s paintings evolved over the years from realism to semi-abstraction to abstraction and now to a combination of realism and abstraction.
 June’s work focuses on color, rhythm and texture, and she currently uses a technique that incorporates ceramic stucco textural medium with acrylic paint on canvas.
 She paints with both a palette knife and a brush.

-Her latest painting series, “Coastal Textures" focuses on combining her perception of the distant landscape with her intuitive depiction of the color and rhythm of foreground growth.
+Her latest painting series, “Coastal Textures" focuses on combining her perception of the outside world with an intuitive internal abstraction that has been influenced by the texture of plants and flowers growing in nature.
 Over the years, June has shown her work in solo and group shows at various Maine galleries.